dsidavis/DSIWeb/README.md

 |________images    # these images are copied to the images folder of the generated site files
 ```

-# Troubleshoot Pelican installation
-if you have trouble making the Pelican site, make sure the `virtualenv` is
-activated.
-Other tips can be found in this [article](http://karenyyng.github.io/using-virtualenv-for-safeguarding-research-project-dependencies.html).
+# Changing the look of the website

 # changing CSS templates
 The `css` templates are installed within the `virtualenv` so that is the `css`